otoolep/questdb.io/docs/sql.md

 select a, b, c, d, sum(e) from tab group by a, b, c, d
 ```

-We find enumerating subset of `SELECT` columns in `GROUP BY` clause redundant and thereofre unnecessary.
+We find enumerating subset of `SELECT` columns in `GROUP BY` clause redundant and therefore unnecessary.
 The same SQL in QuestDB SQL-dialect will look like:

 ```sql
 select a, b, c, d, sum(e) from tab